-37. During their review of 4,15-DAS in 2018, the EFSA Panel on Contaminants in the Food Chain (CONTAM) considered the combined effects and interactions of 4,15-DAS with T-2 and HT-2 toxins, AFs, OTA and FBs.
+43. During their review of 4,15-DAS in 2018, the EFSA Panel on Contaminants in the Food Chain (CONTAM) considered the combined effects and interactions of 4,15-DAS with T-2 and HT-2 toxins, AFs, OTA and FBs.
 Following the analysis of the available database describing possible effects of combined exposure to 4,15-DAS and other mycotoxins, the EFSA CONTAM Panel concluded that "the data was weak and inconclusive" (EFSA, 2018).

-38. The EFSA CONTAM Panel also examined available publications addressing interactions of CIT with PAT, AFs and OTA, particularly on the subject of synergism in 2012.
-It was concluded by the EFSA CONTAM Panel that "the available evidence indicated that CIT at low doses does not exacerbate the toxic effects of other mycotoxins and that the combined effect of CIT and OTA is, at most, additive" (EFSA, 2012a).
+44. In 2012, the EFSA CONTAM Panel also examined available publications addressing interactions of CIT with PAT, AFs and OTA, particularly on the subject of synergism.
+They concluded that "the available evidence indicated that CIT at low doses does not exacerbate the toxic effects of other mycotoxins and that the combined effect of CIT and OTA is, at most, additive" (EFSA, 2012a).